jeffreysbrother/angular2-udemy/README.md

 ###angular-cli

 We can type `sudo npm install -g angular-cli` to install this tool.
 Once installed, running `ng new project-name` will create a new project.
 Then, running `ng serve` will start a development server.
 We can preview the app at `http://localhost:4200/`.

+###Typescript

+A superset of JavaScript which is eventually compiled to plain JavaScript.
+It adds types, classes, modules, etc. Benefits include: strong typing, next-generation JS features (classes, imports, exports), missing JS features (interfaces, generics).
+We also benefit from using Typescript in this setting because Angular 2 uses Typescript as its main language.